ronnypanford/amazon_pathfinding_challenge/README.md

  --obstacle-unremoveable: Raise this flag to make obstacles unremoveable.
 Thus no paths can suggest an obstacle to be removed if it cannot find a clear path.

+ --visualize: Use this to visualize the grid and path as the pathfinder processses the grid for shortest path.

 ## Example usage:

 ```bash